4ilabs-iitg/ARLE-Hackathon-summer-2019/README.md

 #### [Python Basics](https://www.codecademy.com/learn/learn-python-3)

-Assignment will be added on 27 May.
+Assignment time has been extended to 27th June.
 Put a single .py file in Week 1 folder.

 ## Week 2 : Online Course on Robotics Basics